*This blog contains affiliate links which help support this blog. See my disclosure policy for more information.

 So, this may seem obvious, but you actually need a designated space where you’re going to change diapers.
 My little one has had more than her fair share of blowouts, and with a changing table, I always have everything within arms reach.
 Our area doubles as a dresser and changing table – kinda like this one.
 What I love about it is that there is plenty of room up top for the essentials, and once she outgrows it, she’ll still have it as a regular dresser.

-If you’re real creative, I know some ladies that will repurpose a dresser and set up a changing pad on top.
+If you’re real creative, you can re-purpose a dresser and set up a changing pad on top.
 If that’s up your alley (and you have time to do it before baby arrives), then you’ll need the next item on our list.

 2. The changing pad